 In that manner, a cubist town was born and today Olhão is still remarkable for its dazzling white buildings and tall palm trees clustered in the many scented squares and gardens.

-Interestingly, it was the scene of a historic uprising against the French garrison in 1808.
+Interestingly, it was the scene of a historic uprising against the French garrison in 1808 during the Peninsular War.
 Following the French departure, the local fishermen sent a small vessel known as a caíque across the Atlantic to Brazil to transmit the news to the exiled King João VI, who later granted them a town charter.

 The best view over the town is from the top of the bell tower of the Baroque Nossa Senhora do Rosário parish church, built on the Praça da Restauração between 1681 and 1698.
 At the back of the church is the tiny chapel of Nossa Senhora dos Aflitos where fishermen’s wives traditionally prayed (and some still do) for the safe return of their husbands.